arlenejohn/Binary_classifiers/README.md

 The training_list.mat files contain the list of files and the classes.

 Installation of the WFDB toolbox is a  pre-requisite to execute the main program.

+The ensembles of neural networks is done in python and the code is available in the notebook file: bagging_and_gboosting_neural_networks.ipynb.
+The jupyter notebook directly loads the calculated SQIs from the excel sheet:SQI_class.xlsx